ASPSP Definition: What It Means in Open Banking (PSD2)

 → Your product (payments, verification, data)

-Any licensed institution that provides payment accounts to customers can be an ASPSP, including:
+Any licensed institution that provides payment accounts can be an ASPSP, including:

-- Retail and business banks — current accounts used for salaries, invoices, and cards-linked DDA
+- Retail and business banks — salary accounts, invoice collection, card-linked current accounts

-- Neobanks with banking licences — they hold accounts even when the UX feels like an app-only brand
+- Neobanks with banking licences — they host accounts even when the brand feels app-only

 - Some payment institutions — where regulation treats them as account servicers for specific products

-Usually not ASPSPs on their own: pure card networks, merchants, or your SaaS product — unless you hold a banking or payment institution licence and operate customer accounts.
+Usually not ASPSPs on their own: merchants, pure card networks, or your SaaS — unless you operate licensed customer accounts.

-Neobanks and challengers are ASPSPs when they are the account host; they become TPPs only when they also offer regulated third-party services into other banks’ accounts.
+Neobanks are ASPSPs when they hold the account.
+They act as TPPs when they connect into other banks’ accounts.
+Many do both.

-Why the ASPSP definition matters when you choose a provider
+Why does ASPSP coverage matter when you choose a provider?

-- Onboarding and verification — name-and-IBAN checks depend on what each ASPSP returns after consent (instant account verification quality varies by bank).
+- Onboarding and verification — name-and-IBAN match quality varies by ASPSP (instant account verification is bank-specific).

-- Payments — Pay by Bank success rates and settlement speed are ASPSP-specific.
+- Payments — pay by bank conversion and settlement speed are ASPSP-specific.

 Frequently Asked Questions